wutdequack/GoogleSheetsDownloader/README.md

 ## Main Sources of Information

 Last thing...
 I know its crappy.
 It is scrappy 30 mins of coding.
-Will sort out bugs when there is the time.
+Will sort out bugs and errors when there is the time.